mosip/documentation/docs/ID-Authentication-APIs.md

 * [Authentication Type Status Service](#authentication-types-status-service-internal)

 # Authentication Service (Public)
-This service details authentication methods that can be used by authentication partners to authenticate a resident.
+This service details authentication methods that can be used by authentication partners to authenticate an individual.
 Below are various authentication types currently supported by this service:

 * OTP based - OTP (Time based OTP)
 * Demographic based - Name, Date of Birth, Age, Gender, Address, Full Address